top of page

 Productivity isn't a virtue, it's a means to an end.
 It's only virtuous if the end is worthy.
 Adam Grant, an organizational psychologist at Wharton

 It seems that busy-ness has a certain status attached to it.
-We have a finite amount of hours in any given day, but energy is renewable.
+We have a finite amount of hours in any given day, but energy is renewable (hence, managing energy vs managing time).
 According to Tony Schwartz & Jim Lohr in their book The Power of Full Engagement: Managing Energy, Not Time, Is the Key to High Performance and Personal Renewal: "Performance, health, and happiness are grounded in the skillful management of energy.
 The number of hours in a day is fixed, but the quantity and quality of energy available to us are not.
 It is our most precious resource.
 The more we take responsibility for the energy we bring to the world, the more empowered and productive we become."

 Let's take a look at the four energy buckets and how we can replenish them.